richmondu/libfaceid/README.md

     <b> From Zero to Hero.</b> Learn the basics of Face Recognition and experiment with different models.
     libfaceid enables beginners to learn various models and simplifies prototyping of facial recognition solutions by providing a comprehensive list of models to choose from.
     Multiple models for detection and encoding/embedding including classification models are supported from the basic models (Haar Cascades + LBPH) to the more advanced models (MTCNN + FaceNet).
     The models are seamlessly integrated so that user can mix and match models.
-Each detector model has been made compatible with each embedding model.
+Each detector model has been made compatible with each embedding model to abstract you from the differences.
     Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.
     This enables users to easily experiment with various solutions appropriate for their specific use cases and system requirements.
 </p>